Dayropo/weather-app/README.md

-This project is a mockup of a weather app
+This project is a mockup of a weather app.